isamu-isozaki/teamai_test/anti-harassment/index.html.md

 The Chief Culture Officer, People Operations Business Partners, and People Operations Generalist are responsible for:

-1. Ensuring that any individual filing a complaint and any accused individual(s) is made aware of the seriousness of misconduct.
+1. Ensuring that any individual filing a complaint and any accused individual(s/index.html.md) is made aware of the seriousness of misconduct.
 1. Explaining GitLab's no tolerance harassment policy and investigation procedures to all individuals included in a complaint.
 1. Arranging for an immediate investigation of alleged misconduct and the preparation of a written report summarizing the results of the investigation and making recommendations for remediation to designated company officials.
-1. Notifying appropriate authorities (police, FBI, country specific bureaus) when criminal activities are alleged.
+1. Notifying appropriate authorities (police, FBI, country specific bureaus/index.html.md) when criminal activities are alleged.
-1. Exploring informal means of resolving potential harassment if a written (formal) complaint is not made when verbal allegations are shared.
+1. Exploring informal means of resolving potential harassment if a written (formal/index.html.md) complaint is not made when verbal allegations are shared.

 ## Classification of disciplinary action